linaspurinis/mdblist.doc/docs/keywords.md

 - `one-actor`, `two-actors`, `three-actors` - Added when movie cast size is one, two or three actors
 - `metacritic-must-see` - Added from metacritic.com rating
 - `belongs-to-collection` - Added if movie belongs to a collection
-- `4k-blue-ray` - Added if the movie is listed as released in 4k on https://www.blu-ray.com site